 Stress at work can be a really hard experience to go through.

 There is tension between the needs of the work and organisation and the personal impact this can have on a staff member.
-There is some expectation in some organisations that if you aren’t stressed out ‘pushed to the pump’ your not working ‘hard enough’.
+There is some expectation in some organisations that if you aren’t stressed out and ‘pushed to the pump’, you’re not working ‘hard enough’.

 This can really place a toll on any worker to work themselves to the bone, impacting all parts of their life.
 How is stress seen in your workplace?
 Is it an expected experience or is it seen as a warning sign that maybe your workload has increased too much?

-We can see here no arousal or stress gives us little impetus or drive to perform, meaning that some arousal or stress can be good.
-A ‘medium’ amount of stress or arousal gives us the optimal amount of performance level in work or study experience.
+We can see here, no arousal or stress gives us little impetus or drive to perform, meaning that some arousal or stress can be good.
+A ‘medium’ amount of stress or arousal gives us the optimal amount of performance level in a work or study experience.

 But anything more than a medium arousal point actually has impacts on performance in a negative way.
-Feelings of being overwhelmed, having difficulties thinking and processing and feeling stuck can really drive someone to feel hopeless and stuck in a dark place mentally.
+Feelings of being overwhelmed, having difficulties thinking and processing, and feeling blocked can really drive someone to feel hopeless and stuck in a dark place mentally.

 Stress can be felt differently and also it can present differently.
 Some people go very quiet and withdraw themselves from others, consuming themselves with their work.
-Others may become very agitated when others approach them or be quite passive aggressive in nature.
-While the symptoms and presentation are different the issue is the same, too much stress at work occurring.
+Others may become very agitated when others approach them, or be quite passive-aggressive in nature.
+While the symptoms and presentation are different, the issue is the same: too much stress at work is occurring.

 Stress at work: some interesting questions to ask yourself